enkelprifti98/metal-isometric-xepa-ubuntu/README.md

 After the instance reboots, log in to the [Out-of-Band console](#log-in-to-the-instance).
 Then [run the ISO installation environment setup script](#run-the-iso-installation-environment-setup-script) and [access the ISO installation environment](#access-the-iso-installation-environment) through your web browser or VNC client.

-Once you're back in the rescue GUI environment, launch the Virtual Machine Manager by clicking the search icon on the dock at the bottom of the screen, then type `virtual machine manager` in the search field which should show the Virtual Machine Manager application as a search result.
+Once you're back in the GUI environment, launch the Virtual Machine Manager by clicking the search icon on the dock at the bottom of the screen, then type `virtual machine manager` in the search field which should show the Virtual Machine Manager application as a search result.
 Double click on the application to start it.

 ![launch-virt-manager](/images/launch-virt-manager.png)